-Currently in DPS, the .pcf bitmap format is substituted for F3 outline fonts and the .bepf (or .lepf) is substituted for Type1 fonts.
-Substitution occurs when there is no rotation, the requested pixel size is within one half of a pixel of the .pcf font size, and the .pcf font is an F3Bitmap resource in a .upr (PostScript resource) file.
+Currently in DPS, the .pcf bitmap format is substituted for F3 outline fonts, Type1 and TrueType fonts.
+Substitution occurs when there is no rotation, the requested pixel size is within one half of a pixel of the .pcf font size, and the .pcf font is a resource in a .upr (PostScript resource) file.
+The .pcf format can be substituted for all scalable versions of the fonts mentioned above.

-Using F3 Fonts in DPS
+Using TrueType and F3 Fonts in DPS

-F3 fonts behave exactly like Type1 fonts, except /FontType returns 7 instead of 1.
+TrueType and F3 fonts behave exactly like Type1 fonts, except /FontType returns 42 for TrueType and 7 for F3 fonts.
 For example, the following PostScript code works the same regardless of the kind of font.